 The ability to easily get to basic needs and services influence a person's social, economic, physical, and mental well-being.
-How we design connections (e.g. roads, sidewalks, paths, transit) to basic goods and services determines how easily people can benefit from the availability of these resources.
+How we design connections (e.g. roads, sidewalks, paths, and transit) to basic needs and services determines how easily people can benefit from the availability of these resources.
 Safe walking and bicycling routes help more people get to public transportation and are crucial connections to healthy foods, schools, jobs, and health services.
 In addition, safe connections encourage people to be physically active.
 Improving connections help community members live healthy and productive lives.

 Not all people want to or can travel by car.
-Over 1/5 of the seven-county area's zero vehicle households live in Gateway communities.
+Over 1/5 of the seven-county area's zero vehicle households live in Gold Line BRT communities.
 Public transportation cannot connect all riders with door-to-door service, and taking transit typically involves walking or bicycling at the beginning and end of the trip.
-Development patterns throughout the Gateway Gold Line vary from one city to another.
-For example, it is challenging to walk or bicycle near the
+Development patterns in the Gold Line BRT communities vary from one city to another.
+For example, it is challenging to walk or bicycle near the proposed White Bear Avenue and Sun Ray station locations because the areas include large parking lots and buildings that are located far away from streets and sidewalks.
+This type of design encourages people to drive to these locations and creates a demand for parking.
+These areas also discourage walking and bicycling.